SummaryRead the full fact sheet

 Gestational diabetes can be monitored and treated and, if well controlled, these risks are greatly reduced.
 The baby will not be born with diabetes.

-Diabetes insipidus is characterised by extreme thirst and the passing of vast amounts of urine.
-It is caused by insufficient vasopressin, a hormone produced by the brain that instructs the kidneys to retain water.
+It is caused by insufficient vasopressin, a hormone produced by the brain that instructs the to retain water.
 Without enough vasopressin, too much water is lost from the body in urine, which prompts the affected person to drink large amounts of fluids in an attempt to maintain their fluid levels.

 The name of this condition is a bit misleading, since diabetes insipidus has nothing to do with diabetes caused by high blood sugar levels, apart from the symptoms of thirst and passing large volumes of urine.
 Depending on the cause, diabetes insipidus can be treated with medications, vasopressin replacement and a low-salt diet.